What is White Mold?

 Left alone for enough time, and the entire structure may become unstable and unsafe.
 Yet another reason to deal with white mold quickly.

-How to Get Rid of White Mold in Basement
+How to Get Rid of White Mold in your Basement

 Once you’ve found white fluffy mold in your basement, you should begin taking steps to eliminate it immediately to protect yourself, the other residents, and your property.